128technology/docs/docs/plugin_monitoring_agent.md

   A limit on the amount of time taken for a given request.
 If the timeout is hit, no data will be produced for the sample.

 - **entry_point**
   The path to a point in the graph relative to which `extract_fields` and `extract_tags` will be specified.
-This path may contain `(<key>:<value)` arguments corresponding to those in the GraphQL tree.
+This path may contain `(<key>:<value>)` arguments corresponding to those in the GraphQL tree.

 - **extract_fields**
   Paths, absolute or relative to the `entry_point`, from which fields should be created.
 Each value MUST point to a leaf in the graph.
 If the path is absolute, it MUST NOT diverge from the `entry_point` and MUST exclude graphQL argument.
 The keys become the field names for the produced values.
 At least one field MUST be specified.

 - **extract_tags**
   Paths, absolute or relative to the `entry_point`, from which tags should be created.
 Each value MUST point to a leaf in the graph.
-If the path is absolute, it MUST NOT diverge from the `entry_point` and MUST exclude graphQL argument.
+If the path is absolute, it MUST NOT diverge from the `entry_point` and MUST exclude the `(<key>:<value>)` arguments which are allowed in the `entry_point`.
 The keys become the tag names for the produced values.

 Note that `(<key>:<value>)` arguments are valid only on the `entry_point`.
 They MUST NOT be specified on `extract_fields` or `extract_tags`.